 5. Remove the pork chops from the bag and cook directly over heat for two minutes on each side.
 Then move the pork chops to indirect heat and continue to cook for about 15 to 20 minutes.
 Actual cooking time will depend on the heat of your grill and the thickness of your pork chop.
 Just remember that pork needs to reach an internal temperature of 145 degrees.

 6. Remove the pork chops from grill and wrap them in aluminum foil.
-Allow to rest for 5 to 10 minutes before serving.
+Allow them to rest for 5 to 10 minutes before serving.

-- 4 bone-in Pork Chops thick center cut or rib chop work best
+- 4 bone-in Pork Chops, thick center cut or rib chop work best

-- 2 tbsps Olive Oil extra virgin
+- 2 tbsps Olive Oil, extra virgin

 - 2 tsps Paprika

 - 1 tsp Black Pepper

 - In a small bowl, mix together the salt, pepper and paprika.